Breaking News from VicRoads about COVID-19 Situation and Customer Service Operations of VicRoads

 The Rover Car Club of Australia Inc is an approved club under the scheme and financial members may apply to have their eligible vehicles included in the scheme.

-RCCA requirements effective January 2015 are as follows:
+RCCA requirements for processing a Scheme Application are as follows:

-- Copy of Club Permit Scheme Handbook (RCCA)
+- Copy of Club Permit Scheme Handbook (from RCCA)

-- New permit holders must copy the Club Permit Administrator the new number plate paperwork
+- New permit holders must send a copy to the Club Permit Administrator of the new number plate paperwork when issued by VicRoads

 - New permit holders must provide a series of snap shots, front, rear, side (door open) and of chassis/ID/ADR plate

-- VSI 8 describes modifications beyond VSI 33 that require inspection by VicRoads certified engineer
+- Note that for modified vehicles new guidelines VSI 33 (VicRoads) describe permitted changes for pre 1969 categories and VSI 8 describes modifications beyond VSI 33 that require inspection by a VicRoads certified engineer

 RCCA will maintain an up to date register of CPS vehicles to be made available to VicRoads on request.